-Addenbrooke's Hospital, Cambridge Adults:
+Addenbrooke's Hospital, Cambridge

-Dr Steve Middleton, Gastroenterologist Dr Jeremy Woodward, Gastroenterologist Dr Lisa Sharkey, Gastroenterologist Dr Dunecan Massey, Gastroenterologist Mr. Butler, Transplant surgeon Mr. Neil Russell, Transplant surgeon Oxford (Churchill) Hospital Adults Dr Phillip Allan (Gastroenterologist) Mr. Srikanth Reddy (Transplant Surgeon) Birmingham Children's Hospital (Paediatrics only) Dr Girish Gupte, small bowel/multivisceral transplant King's College Hospital, London (Paediatrics only) Professor Nigel Heaton, small bowel/multivisceral transplant About the Pseudo Obstruction Research Trust (PORT)
+Adults: Dr Steve Middleton, Gastroenterologist (motility and small bowel transplant) Dr Jeremy Woodward, Gastroenterologist (nutrition)

+Birmingham Children's Hospital

+(Padiatrics only)

+Dr Giresh Gupte, small bowel/multivisceral transplant

+King's College Hospital, London

+(Paediatrics only)

+Professor Nigel Heaton, small bowel/multivisceral transplant

-The Pseudo Obstruction Research Trust (PORT) was formed in February 2006 to raise funds for research into a complex and little-understood condition called Chronic Intestinal Pseudo Obstruction (CIPO), though may also be abbreviated CIPO).
-It was formed by Sue Stewart and Sonia Frost, who met in The Royal London Hospital while their daughters received medical care for gastrointestinal conditions, in memory of Sonia's daughter Emily Jasmine who passed away in 2005 from CIPO aged 2.
-PORT's mission is to fund research into CIPO, raise public and professional awareness of the condition and improve understanding of and treatment options for CIPO.
-PORT has funded over £750,000 towards research and equipment.
-Research projects include, a study which looks at a novel approach to Gastroparesis and nausea, undertaken within the human tissue laboratory, at the National Bowel Research Centre, led by Professor Gareth Sanger.
-Another study funded by PORT looks at developing neurons and their potential for tissue repair, potentially leading to a therapy, led by Professor Joanne Martin.
-PORT also arranged for CIPO to be included in the NHS 100,000 Genomes research project for rare disorders.
-The charity also provides support to patients and their families, via a Facebook support group, we are open to people messaging, emailing for support and advice.
+The Pseudo Obstruction Research Trust (PORT) was formed in February 2006 to raise funds for research into a complex and little-understood condition called Chronic Intestinal Pseudo Obstruction (CIPs, though may also be abbreviated CIPO).
+It was formed by Sue Stewart and Sonia Frost, who met in The Royal London Hospital while their daughters received medical care for gastrointestinal conditions, in memory of Sonia's daughter Emily Jasmine who passed away in 2005 from CIPs aged 2.
+PORT's mission is to fund research into CIPs, raise public and professional awareness of the condition and improve understanding of and treatment options for CIPs.
+They have raised over £270,000 towards research and have funded projects such as Professor Jo Martin's enzyme defect research and Professor Qasim Aziz's research into the relationship between Ehlers-Danlos Syndrome and CIPs, as well as other research projects at The Royal London Hospital and Great Ormond Street Hospital.
+The charity also provides support to patients and their families, we offer a Facebook support group and we're always open to people messaging and emailing for support and advice.
 We cannot give medical advice, but we can point you in the right direction.
-PORT always needs support and people to fundraise, so if you, friends or family wish to fundraise, via a sponsored challenge, an event such as a cake sale, coffee morning, pamper evening etc. or supporting us by making a donation, then this will be greatly appreciated.
+PORT always needs support and people to fundraise, so if you or your friends/family fancy raising some money, doing a sponsored challenge, organising an event, doing a cake sale, coffee morning or similar, asking your local shop if they'll put a collection tin on their counter or supporting us by making a donation, then this will be greatly appreciated.
 Meet the Team

-Sue Stewart, Chairperson and Co-Founder Sue has four daughters, Jessica, Emily, Becky and Olivia, and five grandchildren.
-Two of her daughters suffer with gut disorders, Becky being diagnosed with CIPO at the age of 14.
+Sue Stewart, Chairperson Sue has four daughters, Jessica, Emily, Becky and Olivia, and two granddaughters River and Isla.
+Two of her daughters suffer with gut disorders, Becky being diagnosed with CIPs at the age of 14.
 Olivia has a severe motility disorder.
-Sue has worked with young children for over 25 years.
-Sue set up the charity with Sonia in 2006 after they met in The Royal London Hospital, whilst their daughters were receiving treatment.
-Sue has been recognised for her Charity work attending the Her Majesty the Queens Garden party at Buckingham Palace, along with husband Barry, Sonia and Ian Frost.
+Sue was a pre-school assistant and had worked with young children for over 20 years.
+Sue set up the charity with Sonia in 2006 after they met in The Royal London Hospital whilst their daughters were receiving treatment.

-Sonia Frost, Trustee and Co-Founder Sonia is the mother of Samuel and "Angel" Emily and she worked with special needs children for 15 years.
-Emily Jasmine suffered with CIPO and sadly died from the condition aged two.
+Sonia Frost, Trustee Sonia is the mother of Samuel and "Angel" Emily and she worked with special needs children for 15 years.
+Emily Jasmine suffered with CIPs and sadly died from the condition aged two.
 Sonia herself is now unwell with Ehlers-Danlos Syndrome and Dysmotility so has a double perspective as both a parent and a patient.
 Sonia and Sue have been close friends since they met in The Royal London Hospital.